sppunderreview/PSSO/README.md

 PSS reaches a sweet spot in terms of precision, speed and robustness.
 Especially, its one-time spectral feature extraction is tailored for large repositories of programs, making it a perfect fit for program clone search.

 ![Architecture of a Program Clone Search Procedure](./ArchitectureProgramCloneSearchProcedure.png "Architecture of a Program Clone Search Procedure")

-## Acknowledgments

-This work is supported by (i) a public grant overseen by the French National Research Agency (ANR) as part of the "Investissements d'Avenir" French PIA project "Lorraine Université d'Excellence", reference ANR-15-IDEX-04-LUE, and (ii) has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 830927 (Concordia).

-Experiments presented in this paper were carried out using the Grid'5000 experimental testbed, being developed under the INRIA ALADDIN development action with support from CNRS, RENATER and several Universities as well as other funding bodies (see https://www.grid5000.fr).